Working Together to Fight Hunger.

 Food banks do not just buy food but perform the double service of putting food products to use instead of to waste.
 The net result is that 95 percent of every dollar is turned into food for the table, and every dollar donated buys the equivalent of at least seven dollars’ worth of food.

-Together, we are the nation’s leading domestic hunger-relief organization.
-Our network serves virtually every community in all 50 states, Washington D.C., and Puerto Rico.
+Together, they are the nation’s leading domestic hunger-relief organization.
+The network serves virtually every community in all 50 states, Washington D.C., and Puerto Rico.

 How Do Food Banks Work?